jimbojsb/adore/README.md

 ```

+Any initial dependency injection needed for your Actions & Responders should be handled within these closures.

 #### Error Handling
 Adore attempts to provide some rudimentary error handling capabilities.
 This is done by providing an action name to dispatch if no route is matched, and additional one to dispatch in the case an exception is thrown during execution.
 The actual names of these actions can be any name you like, and they are resolved through the same action factory provided by you.